 The executive committee is typically granted power in its charter to act on behalf of the full board between regularly scheduled board meetings.
-The Conference Board's 2013 Director Compensation and Board Practices Report found that more than one-third of companies with at least \$5 billion in revenue have an established executive committee of the board, a proportion roughly equivalent to that seen in the broader S&P 500.
+The Conference Board's 2013 Director Compensation and Board Practices Report8 found that more than one-third of companies with at least \$5 billion in revenue have an established executive committee of the board,9 a proportion roughly equivalent to that seen in the broader S&P 500.10

 The opinions of LDN and ACLN members are divided over the benefits of an executive committee, although the balance of the membership seems to be against establishing them, or would favor severely limiting their use where they do exist.
 Some members value the coordinating and time-saving advantages of an executive committee, which can handle routine administrative matters.
-As one director said, "I believe that most directors see the executive committee, saying that technology has rendered it unnecessary, or that it tends to create two classes of directors, hampering board engagement and potentially upsetting shareholders.
+As one director said, "I believe that most directors see the executive committee as a means to better use their time."
+But other members are highly critical of the executive committee, saying that technology has rendered it unnecessary, or that it tends to create two classes of directors, hampering board engagement and potentially upsetting shareholders.